Do you want to capture stunning fine art photography?

 They both have very strong styles–styles that run through their entire body of work.

-It can be challenging to analyse our own style.
+It can be challenging to analyze our own photography style.
 If you’re struggling, I suggest you ask somebody close to you what makes your work distinctive.

 …lean into that.
 Try to emphasize that uniqueness in your future photoshoots.